-On 11 August 2016, Whitfield Investments Pty Ltd, a company associated with John Diddams, a director of the Company, was granted an option over 400 ordinary shares at an exercise price of \$100 each, subject to certain vesting conditions, including the Company listing on ASX before 30 September 2017 and John Diddams remaining as a director of the Company for the vesting period.
-The options were restructured after the Company undertook a 7500:1 share split on 11 November 2016, resulting in an option over 3,000,000 ordinary shares with a corresponding reduction in the exercise price.
-At the date of the report, there were 1,125,000 options on issue, after exercise of 1,875,000 prior to the year end.
+On 11 August 2016, Whitfield Investments Pty Ltd, a company associated with John Diddams, a Director of the Company, was granted an option over 400 ordinary shares at an exercise price of \$100 each, subject to certain vesting conditions, including the Company listing on ASX before 30 September 2017 and John Diddams remaining as a Director of the Company for the vesting periods.
+The options were restructured after the Company undertook 7500:1 share split on 11 November 2016, resulting in a option over 3,000,000 ordinary shares with a corresponding reduction in the exercise price.
+At the date of the report, there were 562,500 options on issue, after exercise of a further 562,500 prior to the year end.